UNICORE-EU/uftp-docs/source/index.rst

 into custom applications due to its FTP compliance.

-* :ref:`uftp-overview` gives an overview of the UFTP features and architecture.
+* :ref:`uftp-overview` gives an overview of the UFTP architecture and features.

 .. toctree::
 	:maxdepth: 5